 Court Records are public records.
 These records include a case file that contains a docket and all of the documents filed in the court case.
 You are able to access the court records on the website, or at the Merrick County Clerk of Court in the county where the case was filed.

 Every state keeps a record of someone’s criminal history.
 These databases are connected so you are able to track criminal histories from any other state.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more intensive search.

 - DWI or DUI.